nickjackolaisen/BusinessInitiaitive/_posts/statistics/2022-12-07-sole_proprieotrship_statistics.md

 <p><b>➤ MORE: </b> <a href="https://www.businessinitiative.org/sole-proprietorship/disadvantages/"> What else is wrong with being a Sole Proprietor? </a></p>

+## What are 3 trade offs of running a Sole Proprietorship?

+#### 1. Protection

+The single worst aspect of the Sole Proprietorship as a business entity is it’s complete lack of liability protection.
+In a nutshell, this means sole proprietors have to stick with  low- or no-risk businesses.
+If something goes wrong and the business gets sued or owes money to creditors, [the sole proprietor is liable to pay out of pocket](https://www.businessinitiative.org/sole-proprietorship-vs-llc/pros-and-cons/) for all legal and business fees.

+Not only does this personally affect the owner of the business, it also has a massive impact on their ability to secure funding.
+If a Sole Proprietor wants to take out a loan, they cannot go to the bank and take out a business loan, they have to take out a personal loan.
+If the Sole Proprietor decides to try and find private investors, they simply won’t risk more capital than what the sole proprietor is worth.

+Due to their lack of protection Sole Proprietors are heavily restricted to what they sell and how they go about getting their business up and running.

+#### 2. Tax Options

+If you are looking for a variable taxation structure to fit your business needs, stay away from the Sole Proprietorship.
+You would be better off setting up an LLC, [S-Corp, C-Corp](https://www.businessinitiative.org/s-corp-vs-c-corp/), or Corporation.

+Sole Proprietorships have one standardized tax setup: The Pass-Through Process.
+With this setup all of the business’s profits are automatically “passed” on to the owner’s personal account.
+Any profits (or losses) coming from the Sole Proprietorship are declared on the [1040-SC Form](https://www.irs.gov/pub/irs-pdf/f1040sc.pdf).
+This is attached to the [federal tax return](https://www.irs.gov/pub/irs-pdf/f1040.pdf) and you’re good to go.

+With a Sole Proprietorship you are paying Self-Employment tax in addiction to the usual federal, state, and local income taxes based on where you live.
+Self-Employment tax is the IRS’s fancy name for when they combine Social Security and Medicare taxes.

+The main difference between this standardized process and those of LLCs, S-Corps, C-Corps, and Corporations is these more complex business entities provide you the ability to split and mix these taxes in different ways.
+These state-registered entities allow for tax optimization but with the simplified Sole Proprietorship you are stuck with the default tax structure.

+#### 3. Management Options

+In a Sole Proprietorship you lose the ability to structure the business how you want.
+You don’t have a choice on whether you want to be actively or passively involved in the business like you could with an LLC or Corporation.

+The more complex businesses give you the option to be more hands-on and involved in the day-to-day decision making in the company.
+They provide you the ability to be totally hands-off and hire a management team to do all the nitty-gritty work for you.
+You would still be involved in all major company decisions either way.
+Having a management team allows you to take a step back and focus on the big picture vision instead of losing sight and getting distracted with all the little things which inevitably come up.

+This is not the case in a Sole Proprietorship.
+In stead of getting the chance to be hands-off, you have to be all hands on deck.
+Sole Proprietorships only exist if the owner, the sole proprietor, is actively managing and operating the business themselves.
+Sole proprietors can hire employees if they want, but the owner have to be a part of all decisions, both short- and long-term.

+<p><b>➤ MORE: </b> <a href="https://www.businessinitiative.org/what-does-llc-mean/"> Why are LLCs so popular? </a></p>

 ## How long does a Sole Proprietorship last?

 Sole Proprietorships last until one of three events occur…